PagerDuty/terraform-provider-pagerduty/website/docs/r/service_dependency.html.markdown

 The following arguments are supported:

   * `dependency` - (Required) The relationship between the `supporting_service` and `dependent_service`.
 One and only one dependency block must be defined.
   * `supporting_service` - (Required) The service that supports the dependent service.
 Dependency supporting service documented below.
+One and only one `supporting_service` dependency block must be defined.
   * `dependent_service` - (Required) The service that dependents on the supporting service.
 Dependency dependent service documented below.
+One and only one `dependent_service` dependency block must be defined.

 Dependency supporting and dependent service supports the following: